 HOW TO START A NEW V9 ACCOUNT

-To start a new WorkSchedule.Net v9 account, go to the Version 9 Migration Invite Request Form, and submit a request.
-Within two business days an invite link will be emailed to the top administrator email address on file for each company account.
+To start a new WorkSchedule.Net v9 account, go to the Version 9 Migration Request Form, and submit a request.
+Within two business days a customer migration team member will reach out to you to get you started!

 You will have the option here to

 - Create new account (Also called “fresh start”)